ayooby/co-living-managment/backend/README.md

 * create a new supply item the supply page
 * add supply item to the apartment by using `supplyApartment` page

-# Result
+# What to improve

-After creating a new list go to the front end page and login with cleaner user and then you will see all the lists.
+* Automation the process of creating a new list everymonth using crontab
+* Making api endpoint for Admin section and List creation.